What is a Smart Grid? And what does it do?

 1) The electrical grid and the smart grid

 The electrical grid, or network, developed gradually at the end of the XIX century, and it's designed to work in one direction.
-Power plants fueled by coal, hydroelectric, gas, and later, nuclear energy produce electricity and sent it to consumers via a distribution network.
+Power plants fuelled by coal, hydroelectric, gas, and later, nuclear energy produce electricity and sent it to consumers via a distribution network.

-Centralized production and the inability to store electricity, in large quantities efficiently, make the system vulnerable.
+Centralised production and the inability to store electricity, in large quantities efficiently, make the system vulnerable.
 Generators must always be able to produce enough electricity to meet demand, and the distribution network must be able to deliver it.

 It is no longer acceptable to launch the construction of new power plants or new electrical lines to respond to the peaks in consumption, encountered mainly in winter.
 All the players in the electrical system from producers to consumers have gained awareness about the environmental issues at stake.

-Optimization, of production and consumption, is the only possible option for all stakeholders.
+Optimiqation, of production and consumption, is the only possible option for all stakeholders.
 That is why to solve this problem; the solution is the Smart Grid.

 The Smart Grid revolution has imposed itself thanks to the recent improvement of electronic sensors, the computing, and storage capacity of computers, communication networks, and the development of connected objects.